Criminal Justice Process and Institutions

 Fergus McNeill is Professor of Criminology & Social Work at the University of Glasgow.
 Prior to becoming an academic in 1998, Fergus worked for a number of years in residential drug rehabilitation and as a criminal justice social worker.
 He teaches on undergraduate and postgraduate courses in criminology, social work and sociology.
 Fergus’s main interests lie in the fields of sentencing,...

-Working Title of PhD: How those with a learning disability experience the criminal justice system, with particular reference to imprisonment and release.
+Working Title of PhD: How people with learning disabilities make sense of and adapt to custodial punishment.
 Year commenced PhD Study: 2012 (Full time) Funding Source: ESRC/Cornerstone collaboration.
-PhD Supervisors: Prof Michele Burman, Prof Nick Watson, Lynn Jolly (Cornerstone) Synopsis: The proposed research will explore how people with learning...
+PhD Supervisors: Prof Michele Burman, Prof Nick Watson, Lynn Jolly (Cornerstone) Synopsis: Using innovative qualitative research methods complimentary within prison sociology, her research explores...

 Dr Marguerite Schinkel